Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Introduction

-The aim of this article is precisely to explore the extent of the equivalence between the Lagrangian and the multisymplectic Hamiltonian formalisms in describing classical fields beyond the basic framework of the \textsc{mhf} and especially after the process of decomposition into normal modes of the fields.
-Hence, after a brief overview of the bases of the \textsc{mhf}, we immediately develop within this formalism a linear field theory for a general tensor representation of the Lorentz group.
-We then proceed to reduce the obtained description for the particular cases of the complex scalar field and the electromagnetic field in order to compare the deduced descriptions with the usual Lagrangian descriptions.
-Subsequently, we explore the scope of the \textsc{mhf} by analyzing a system composed of spinor fields.
-The paper ends with a general proposal for developing a canonical and Lorentz-covariant description of a system of particles interacting with the electromagnetic field by means of a Poisson bracket jointly containing the canonical variables of the field and the mechanical subsystem.
+The aim of the present article is thus to establish a connection between the Lagrangian and multisymplectic descriptions of classical fields after their decomposition into normal modes of oscillation, so as to enable a unified, Lorentz-covariant, canonical treatment of fields and particles, and, thereby, provide a basis for extending the results of Cetto in the aforementioned manner.
+Therefore, after a brief overview of the foundations of the MHF, we immediately develop within this formalism a linear field theory for a general tensor field interacting with point particles.
+We then proceed to transition the resulting description to the field's momentum representation by two different methods and establish the correspondence between the two formalisms.
+This procedure is also carried out explicitly for the complex scalar field and the electromagnetic field as illustrative examples.
+Subsequently, we explore the scope of the MHF by analyzing a system composed of spinor fields.
+The paper ends with a general proposal for developing a Lorentz-covariant, canonical description of a system of point particles interacting with an electromagnetic radiation field by means of a Poisson bracket jointly containing the canonical variables of the field and the mechanical subsystem.
+It is noteworthy that when dealing exclusively with local field theories, that is, field theories with first-order Lagrangian densities, it is not necessary to use the formalism of differential geometry, so we will be able to maintain the mathematical language throughout the paper within the framework of tensor calculus.